krzentner/language-world/data/gpt-3.5-turbo/goal_md/button-press-4.md

-The task `button-press` requires the robot to push the button from the front reliably.
-To do this, the robot should perform the following steps:
+To push the button from the front reliably, the robot should perform the following steps:
     Steps: 1.
-Align gripper vertically with the button We need to line up the robot's gripper vertically with the button first.
+Move gripper in front of the button  2.
+Push gripper into the button to activate it First, move the gripper in front of the button.
-    - When the robot's gripper is not vertically aligned with button, move the robot's gripper until the robot's gripper is vertically aligned with the button and the robot's gripper is closed
+    - When the robot's gripper is not in front of the button, move the robot's gripper until the robot's gripper is in front of the button
-    Once the robot's gripper is vertically aligned with the button, we can move closer to the button and press it.
+    Once the gripper is in front of the button, push the gripper forward into the button to activate it.
-    - When the robot's gripper is vertically aligned with button and the robot's gripper is closed, move the robot's gripper until the robot's gripper is near the button
+    - When the robot's gripper is in front of the button, move the robot's gripper until the robot's gripper is pushing into the button